gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * Pure listener: member of a group that is configured as listener and never replies back to requesters after receiving request messages.
 This corresponds to the term "silent server" used in {{I-D.ietf-core-oscore-groupcomm}}.

-* Group rekeying process: the process through which the Group Manager renews the security parameters and group keying material and re-distributes them to the OSCORE group members.
+* Group rekeying process: the process through which the Group Manager renews the security parameters and group keying material, and (re-)distributes them to the OSCORE group members.

 ## Relation to Other Documents